pgsleepy/ultimatexr.io-1/content/docs/manipulation/uxrgrabbableobject.md

 ![](/media/docs/manipulation/uxrgrabbableobject/05EndResult.png)

+### Prefab Hierarchy Inheritance

+When a grab occurs, the system resolves which grip configuration to use by walking up the grabbing avatar's prefab hierarchy until it finds a match:

+1. **The avatar itself**: If a grip entry was registered for that exact prefab, it is used.
+2. **Parent prefabs**: If no match is found, the system moves up to the parent prefab (the prefab this avatar was created as a variant of), then to its parent, and so on, all the way to the root prefab in the chain.
+3. **Default settings**: If no registered entry is found anywhere in the prefab chain, the grab point's default configuration is used.
+This is the same generic grip that unregistered avatars receive.

+This means you only need to register and configure the avatar that actually holds the pose data.
+Any prefab variant of that avatar will automatically inherit its grip configuration.
+If you have a base avatar prefab with a configured grip, every custom avatar derived from it will use that grip without any extra setup, unless you register the derived avatar separately to override it with its own pose.

 ### Hiding the Hand Instead of Posing It

 If you do not want to set up grab poses, enable **Hide Hand Renderer** on the grab point.
 The hand mesh is hidden while the object is held, and the object itself stands in as the visual hand.
 This is the "Tomato Presence" technique, a term coined by Owlchemy Labs.
 The idea is that the brain accepts the held object as a hand proxy.
 It works surprisingly well and avoids all pose setup.